Private vs NHS sick notes: what’s the difference and which do you need?

 Off for 7 days or fewer

 You can self-certify.
-Your employer cannot legally require a fit note.
+Your employer cannot legally require a fit note for the first seven days of absence, as confirmed by GOV.UK guidance on self-certification.
 If they do request early medical evidence, a private medical certificate from a GMC-registered doctor can fulfil this.

 University, insurers, or cancellations